Jason London: Early life

+The twin boys had a younger sister, Dedra, who was also an actor.
+Dedra London died in a car accident in 1992 at the age of 16.

 Career

+London began his career in his junior year of high school.
+His brother, Jeremy, wanted to audition for the movie The Man in the Moon (1991).
+London gave his brother a ride to the audition and tried for the part as well.
+He resulted in getting the part and his brother was his stunt double.

+London later received what would become his most popular role as Randall “Pink” Floyd in the movie Dazed and Confused (1993).

 London has enjoyed success starring mostly as a rebellious, edgy young addict in feature films such as Broken Vessels (1998) and $pent (2000).
 He starred as Jason in the NBC miniseries Jason and the Argonauts (2000).
 He also starred in Poor White Trash (2000) playing sleazy ladies' man Brian Ross.

 London portrayed Mark, the local newspaper editor, in the Hallmark Channel television movie, The Wishing Well (2010), which also starred Jordan Ladd and Ernest Borgnine.

-In addition to his film and TV work, London also appeared in Aerosmith's 1993 video Amazing with Alicia Silverstone.
+In addition to his film and TV work, London also appeared in Aerosmith's 1993 video "Amazing" with Alicia Silverstone.